Consensus, FLP and Paxos

 Now we have a complete algorithm, that pretty much works:

-• Agreement: ✅ — only one value can reach a majority, and any value that reaches a majority will always be the majority
+- Agreement: ✅ — only one value can reach a majority, and all nodes will see that value is the one that reached a majority

 In our new algorithm, agreement is reached once a value reaches a majority; so we can only terminate if some value reaches a majority.
 But what if we’re unlucky, and we end up with a split vote?